 C5: An emotional COMMITMENT to the importance of what we're doing.

 C6: A good CHARACTER to guide us and keep us on a proper course.

 C7: A CAPACITY TO ENJOY the process along the way.

-Click below for an example of Tom's powerpoint presentation for this talk.
+Click below for an example of Tom's most basic slides for this talk.

 A Winning Culture: The Four Foundations of Greatness